Getting Started

 Processing failures are not forwarded immediately

-If messages must be forwarded immediately, even if ServiceControl cannot process the messages, the solution is to invert the processing order.
-Failed messages should be sent to a process_errors queue.
-A custom process will read from the process_errors queue, then forward the messages to the error queue that ServiceControl will process.
+If immediate forwarding is required, regardless of whether ServiceControl can ingest the message or not, the solution is to invert the processing order.
+The endpoints are configured to send failed messages to a process_errors queue.
+A custom processor will read from this process_errors queue and can then forward the messages to the error queue that ServiceControl will process.

 The same can be done for audit messages.